Skip to main content

 Can an IRA donation to charity count toward my required minimum distribution (RMD)?

-If you’re age 70½ or older and you need to take a required minimum distribution (RMD – the withdrawals you’re legally required to make), you may be eligible to have a qualified charitable distribution to St. Jude count toward your RMD up to $105,000.
+If you’re age 70½ or older and you need to take an RMD – the withdrawals you’re legally required to make – you may be eligible to have a qualified charitable distribution to St. Jude count toward your RMD up to $108,000.
 In this way, you can support the children at St. Jude while also potentially satisfying your RMD in the year of your gift.

 You should consult a tax advisor or other professional for additional information regarding your specific situation.
 Download a sample Letter of Instruction to get started gifting to St. Jude.